rosetta-team/rosetta-be/README.md

    python flaskr/relevancy_rating_generator.py
    ```

+At this point your database should be populated.

-If you need to clear your database, run the following commands:
+If at any point something goes wrong and you need to reset a particular table, run the following commands:
 - Enter the psql console: `psql`
 - Connect with Rosetta database: `\c rosetta_dev`
 - Clear tables: `TRUNCATE TABLE [table_name] RESTART IDENTITY CASCADE;`